therealemg/Covid-Tracker/README.md

 3. run the script

 Note: MUST HAVE PYTHON INSTALLED OR IT WILL NOT WORK.
 This was tested on python 3.8, so that would be the reccommended version, but other python versions may work as well.

+Feel free to remix this project as you wish, also feel free to email me at therealemg@protonmail.com if you have any issues.